When tourists visit Israel (read: is it safe to visit Israel?), there are only two cities they are sure to go to: Jerusalem and Tel Aviv.

 The best time to go this summer season is during sunrise.
 Watch the sky lighten over the Dead Sea and see this fortress come to life during the early hours of the morning.
 You can book a Masada tour with any travel agency.

 Important note: If you choose to hike to Masada at sunrise, make sure to bring lots of water and wear appropriate hiking attire.
 Too many accidents happen to tourists who are not prepared for the physical activity they’re undertaking.
-Buy insurance before you start your trip so you can file holiday accident claims if something does happen.
+Buy insurance before you start your trip.
 The Masada hike isn’t difficult, but it’s better to be safe than sorry.

 If you feel like a bit of a hike before you go to the Dead Sea, cross under the road — there’s a dried up river bed leading to the hotels in the Dead Sea area — and you will find a trail to Wadi Bokek.